The 30 Best Single Player Campaign Games for Xbox Series X / S

 Farming just serves as a backdrop.
 What makes this game so rewarding and enjoyable to play is the story, the characters, and the consistent progression that slowly unlocks better tools for you to play with.

-On a side note, Stardew Valley is also cheaper relative to other games on this list.
+On a side note, Stardew Valley is also cheaper than other games on this list.
 In fact, it may be one of the best bargains in the Xbox store.

-Elden Ring is an open-world game that prides itself on its difficulty.
-The game has been compared to Dark Souls, and quite rightly so.
-Players take on various monsters and enemies and try to beat them (believe us when we say that it is quite difficult to beat them).
+Players take on various monsters and enemies and try to beat them.
+Believe us when we say that it is quite difficult to beat them.

-What makes the game so compelling and perhaps one of the best single-player campaign games on the Xbox Series X and S is the open-world structure.
-Now, players have a lot more control over how they tackle the most difficult opponents in the game.
-As such, Elden Ring ends up being a lot more versatile than Dark Souls.
+What makes the game so compelling and perhaps one of the best single-player games on the Xbox Series X and S is the open-world structure.

 Dying Light 2: Stay Human